paiv/blog/_posts/2024-11-26-ukrainian-latin.md

 has always been present.
 Ukraine's recent national standard meets this need with a nice system.

-If you want to practice Ukrainian Latin, I propose adopting DSTU 9112.
+If you want to practice Ukrainian Latin, I suggest adopting DSTU 9112.
 It is good enough for written text, compared to the alternatives.
 System B you can type on a generic keyboard layout.
 For System A you will need a custom keyboard layout, I have [some layouts here][PVKBD].